sensu/sensu-docs/content/sensu-go/5.16/api/checks.md

 #### EXAMPLE {#checkscheckexecute-post-example}

-In the following example, an HTTP POST request is submitted to the `/checks/:check/execute` API to execute the `check-sensu-site` check.
+In the following example, an HTTP POST request is submitted to the `/checks/:check/execute` API endpoint to execute the `check-sensu-site` check.
 The request includes the check name in the request body and returns a successful HTTP `202 Accepted` response and an `issued` timestamp.

 {{< highlight shell >}}